rpardini/adoptium-deb-installer/README.md

 # Debian/Ubuntu installer packages for AdoptOpenJDK

+# Important: Official packages available from AdoptOpenJDK

+- There are official, supported DEB/RPM packages at https://adoptopenjdk.net/installation.html#linux-pkg - those are full, binary-containing packages made by AOJ themselves.
+- Only continue here if you have a special need for downloader packages.

 # TL;DR

 This repo produces Ubuntu (and Debian) packages which download and install AdoptOpenJDK from